algmyr/vcsigns.nvim/README.md

 * Undoing the hunk under the cursor.
 * Showing inline diffs (plus lines and minus lines) for hunks, with fine grained diffs within hunks.
+* Side-by-side diff view in a new tabpage with quickfix navigation.

 ### Not yet implemented